Samsung/tizen-docs/docs/application/native/guides/app-management/watch-app-n.md

         /* Release all resources */
     }
    ```
    - The `time_tick` event is triggered at least once per second.
 The watch applications can get the current time from the `watch_time` time handle to draw a normal watch.
-This event can be called by platform even in the background state.
-So even if your watch app is in the background If this event is called, we need to update the UI.
+Platform can invoke this event even in the background state.
+So even if your watch app is in the background if this event is invoked, you need to update the UI.
    ```
     void
     app_time_tick(watch_time_h watch_time, void* user_data)